 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which amends the existing accounting standards for revenue recognition.
 The FASB has issued several updates to the standard which: (i) clarify the application of the principal versus agent guidance, (ii) clarify the guidance relating to performance obligations and licensing, (iii) clarify the assessment of the collectability criterion, presentation of sales taxes, measurement date for non-cash consideration and completed contracts and (iv) clarify the narrow aspects of Topic 606 or correct unintended application of the guidance (collectively, "ASC 606").
 ASC 606 is based on principles that govern the recognition of revenue at an amount to which an entity expects to be entitled when products and/or services are transferred to customers.
 The new revenue standard may be applied via the full retrospective method to each prior period presented or via the modified retrospective method with the cumulative effect recognized as of the date of adoption.
 The Company adopted ASU 2014-09 as of January 1, 2019.
-The Company has had no revenue and the adoption of this pronouncement again in the future when they start to generate revenue.
+The Company has had no revenue and the adoption of this pronouncement had no impact on the Company's consolidated financial statements.
+The Company will review this pronouncement again in the future when they start to generate revenue.